AznBlusuazn/LootSim/README.txt

 [CURRENT UPDATE]

-ALPHA 0.0.000.0001
+ALPHA 0.0.000.0001 / Getting Started

 - initial build
 - built main menu with key components
 - added active user account name to ui with option to log in
 - added login popup with username and password
 - added encryption for password
-- added ability to query the ctg online server for authenication (encrypted)
+- added ability to query the ctg online server for authentication (encrypted)

 =============================================